Picoides: Description

 The males of all three species have yellow on the crown, though this feature is also present in some other pied woodpeckers, namely brown-fronted and yellow-crowned.
 The remaining color pattern of the plumage, structural features, and life habits are very similar to related woodpeckers of the Dryobates and Leuconotopicus genera.
 The foot of all three species show an extreme adaptation to arboreal living by lacking the first digit, or hallux.
 It has been pointed out however that various species of pied woodpecker are similar in having a short first digit.
 Two species of woodpecker in genus Sasia (not closely related) also lack the first digit.

 Habits

-As opposed to genus Dryobates, the three species of Picoides obtain most (some 85%) of their insect prey by pecking live or dead wood.
+As opposed to the genera Dryobates and Leuconotopicus, the three species of Picoides obtain most (some 85%) of their insect prey by pecking live or dead wood.
 The hairy woodpecker (Leuconotopicus villosus) for instance, obtains only 45% of its food by pecking wood, 30% from the surface of trunks and 25% at other places.